ClickCease

 3. Train Your Employees

 Technology alone isn't enough.
 Your team needs to recognize threats that slip through filters.
+Even the best email security platform will let some sophisticated attacks through, and your employees are the last line of defense.
 Effective security awareness training includes:

 • Regular phishing simulations